Migrating Legacy Applications

 app.config.yaml

-file in the root directory of your project. - Create the definitions for the extensions in your
+in the project's root directory. - Create definitions for the extensions in your

 app.config.yaml

-.
-For the Single Page Application in Experience Cloud UI, usedx/exchshell/1:
+file.
+For the Single-Page Application in Experience Cloud UI, usedx/exchshell/1:

 withoperations